thwaythwayhtet/SQL-Data-Analystics-Portfolio-Project/README.md

 *Note: To analyze how an individual part is performing compared to the overall, allowing us to understand which category has the greatest impact on the business*

 1. Which categories contribute the most to overall sales. <br>
-   > Most of the business Revenue comes from ‘Bike’ and the remaining categories are minor contributors to business.
-Businesses only rely on one category and relying on one core business is too risky. <br><br>
+   > Most of the business Revenue comes from ‘Bike’ and the remaining categories are the minor contributors to business.
+This indicates a heavy reliance on a single category, which poses a risk to the business.
 ![database](https://github.com/thwaythwayhtet/SQL-Data-Analystics-Portfolio-Project/blob/main/images/4.1.png) <br>

 2. Which subcategories contribute the most to overall sales.